garage-milan/b2m-nodejs-v2/docs/OCP.md

 ### Deploy Prometheus monitoring stack for applications.

 1).
 Create a new project for the Prometheus monitoring stack for applications.
+Use unique project name.

 ![](images/2019-11-13-13-28-53.png)